leoloso/gatowebsites/content/docs/guides/special-features/environment-fields.md

 ---
 title: Environment Fields
 # isPRO: true
-metaDesc: The GraphQL schema is provided with global field '_env', which allows to obtain a value from an environment variable, or from a PHP constant.
+description: The GraphQL schema is provided with global field '_env', which allows to obtain a value from an environment variable, or from a PHP constant.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 950
 ---